asmengel/music-app/README.md

 **Accessing Private Endpoints**

 The API APB will respond to a successful login with a JavaScript Web Token.
+All endpoints identified as "Private" require the user to have a valid APB user accounts.
 To access all private endpoints, include the token as follows:

 ````http
 http://localhost:8080/api/<getRESTfulEndpointFromBelow>